 If you’re a small business owner or a freelancer, your marketing department probably consists of… well… just you.
 And that’s fine, as any fledgling organization needs to save cash wherever possible.
-But growing your brand and attracting new customers is still essential to growing your business.
+But growing your brand and attracting new customers is still essential to growing your business, a few marketing ideas will come in handy.

 You don’t need to bring in the Mad Men of Madison Avenue to attract new customers.
 In some cases, a little DIY marketing can go a long way.
 Still not convinced?
 These cheap marketing ideas might change your mind.